 International work on the development of charger and connector standards is currently ongoing.
 It will be necessary to ensure that international standards meet European needs, including (for example) compatibility with national rules for wiring.

-As a first step, CEN and CENELEC established a Focus Group on European Electro-Mobility which produced in October 2011, as a reply to Mandate M/468 (charging of electric vehicles), a report on 'Standardization for road vehicles and associated infrastructure' that represents the specific standardization requirements for European Electro-mobility.
+As a first step, CEN and CENELEC established a Focus Group on European Electro-Mobility which produced in October 2011, as a reply to Mandate M/468 (pdf format) on charging of electric vehicles, a report on 'Standardization for road vehicles and associated infrastructure' (pdf format) that represents the specific standardization requirements for European Electro-mobility.

 One of the main recommendations of the Focus Group was to establish a CEN-CENELEC Co-ordination Group on eMobility with the aim to support coordination of standardization activities during the critical phase of writing new standards or updating existing standards.

 The CEN-CENELEC eMobility Coordination Group (eM-CG) held its first meeting in March 2012.
 This group includes representatives of CEN and CENELEC members, organizations representing relevant sectors (automotive industry, utilities, consumers, etc.) and the European Commission, who agreed to work together on reaching the objectives of Mandate M/468.
 The eM-CG is responsible for making sure that standards necessary for eMobility are being dealt with in a coherent manner by the relevant technical bodies.

 A work programme and a list of relevant standards for the charging of electric vehicles (pdf format) was updated in November 2015.

 As smart charging is seen as a necessity to optimize the use of electric grid for electric vehicles charging, the CEN-CENELEC eMobility Coordination Group established a specific working group which developed a report on smart charging (pdf format).